0xPolygonMiden/miden-base/docs/architecture/notes.md

 > A unique and immutable identifier for the `Note`.

-The serial number helps prevent linkability between the `Note`’s hash and its nullifier.
-It should be random 32 bytes chosen by the user.
+The serial number has two main purposes.
+Firstly by adding some randomness to the `Note` it ensures it's uniqueness, secondly in private `Note`s it helps prevent linkability between the `Note`'s hash and its nullifier.
+The serial number should be a random 32 bytes number chosen by the user.
 If leaked, the `Note`’s nullifier can be easily computed, potentially compromising privacy.

 ### Metadata